 Growing up, my mom was adamant that I only pack what I could carry.
 Taking care of herself and my dad, she didn’t have hands to help me carry any extra luggage.
 So I learned at a fairly young age to only pack what I could carry.
 I’m still a little stubborn about accepting help with my bags.
-I think my husband is used to it after all these years, but he still kindly offers every time.
+I think my husband is used to it, but he still kindly offers every time.
 Anyway, combining all those years of practice and my fashion blogger self is sometimes difficult, but I always manage to figure it out.
-It isn’t without some order and some planning though.
+It isn’t without some order and planning though.
 Obviously not waiting until the night before my trip is big, but there are a few other tricks to making sure I don’t over pack.
 You can see how to plan your Europe packing list as well as the most efficient way to pack your luggage in the video below!

 A few Other Questions Answered:

 The size of suitcase is dependent on your style and what your trip entails.
 If you’ll be staying in one place for much of your trip, then a bigger suitcase is certainly easier.
 If you’re going to be constantly on the go and taking your bags with you on the daily, a smaller (not small) option is, of course, easier.
 For a 2-3 week trip, I’d recommend a 25-29″ option.
 The 29″ will obviously hold the most, but you do need to be very careful not to overpack it to avoid extra charges.

 For this 22-day trip to Scotland, I took a piece from Samsonite’s new Eco-Nu line of suitcases made entirely from recycled water bottles!
 They’re available in five sizes – from under seat carry-on to the 29″ – and come in three colors!
 These suitcases feature the 4-wheel system, to which I’m wholeheartedly devoted.
 Once you use a 4-wheel suitcase, you’ll never want to pull a 2-wheel version again.